 Headcount is derived from personnel file, and excludes faculty and athletic admins, as well as student, temporary, and retired employees.
+Only layers with an average span below 4.0 are increased as part of our savings estimate.

 FUNCTIONAL SUPPORT STAFFING LEVELS OPTIMIZATION